AJWest22/MS2-submission/README.md

 ## **Overview**

 The game is inspired by the popular video game series Assassin's Creed, and Battleships.
 Assassin's Creed is about the age old war between the Assassin's and their enemies the Templars.
 In the video game Assassin's Creed Rogue, the player can capture forts, and loot treasure/supplies from them.
 This provided inspiraton for the idea of capturing forts in a Battleships inspired format: You take a shot at hitting the computer's (templar's) fort and then the computer has a go at hitting your (assassin's) fort.
-(Unlike in the game where to capture the fort the player must sneak in and not be spotted while fullfilling quests)
+(Unlike in the game where to capture the fort the player must sneak in and not be spotted while fullfilling quests) This game has its roots in a YoutTube tutorial I found, I found JavaScript incredibly tough to get to grips with, and was in no way able to write something for a MileStone project, hence why I used the youtube video, which can be found in the credits, as the basis for this project.

 [Link to site](https://ajwest22.github.io/MS2-submission/)